metal-toolbox/audito-maldito/README.md

 application in Kubernetes using a Helm chart.
-The chart relies on rsyslog, which is responsible for passing OpenSSH daemon logs and Linux audit logs to audito-maldito using named pipes. audito-maldito reads from these named pipes and then writes its audit events to another named pipe.
+The chart relies on rsyslog, which is responsible for passing OpenSSH daemon logs and Linux audit logs to audito-maldito using named pipes. audito-maldito reads from these named pipes and then writes its audit events to a named pipe or file.

 The following subsections discuss several installation and deployment methods.